YOURLS/containers/images/yourls/README.md

 Then, access it via `http://localhost:8080/admin/` or `http://<host-ip>:8080/admin/` in a browser.

+> [!Note]
-> **Note** On first instantiation, reaching the root folder will generate an error.
+> On first instantiation, reaching the root folder will generate an error.
 Access the YOURLS administration interface via the path `/admin/`.

 ## Environment Variables